solidjs/solid/README.md

 render(() => <Counter startingCount={2} />, document.getElementById("app"));
 ```

+See it in action in our interactive [Playground](https://playground.solidjs.com/?hash=-894962706&version=1.3.13)!

-Solid compiles our JSX down to efficient real DOM expressions and updates, still using the same reactive primitives (createSignal) at runtime.
+Solid compiles our JSX down to efficient real DOM expressions updates, still using the same reactive primitives (`createSignal`) at runtime but making sure there's as little rerendering as possible.
 Here's what that looks like in this example:

 ```js